How to Reduce DWI Charges and Penalties in Texas

 - Filing a Pretrial Motion to Remove Illegally Obtained BAC Evidence

-- Seeking Deferred Adjudication for Underage DWI
+- Seeking Deferred Adjudication for Underage DUI

 - Having Your Attorney Negotiate a Plea Bargain for a Less Charge Like Reckless Driving

 - Getting a “No Bill” Return at the Indictment Hearing (state drops the case)

 If you would like to pursue any of these avenues to reduce the severity of charges against you, we highly recommend hiring an experienced DWI lawyer to represent you in Court.